Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ```
 <!-- .element: class="fragment" -->
 Note:
-- Not all hope is lost, we still have arguably the best C++ feature left >> >>
+- Not all hope is lost, we still have arguably the best C++ feature left >>
+- Yes, funciton pointers >>
 - Yes that's valid C++.
 What does it print?
 - If you are confused by what you are looking at,
-- watch James McNeills great lightning talk from this years MeetingC++
+watch James McNeills great lightning talk from this years MeetingC++
 ---
 ```cpp
 void(*f)(int) = [](int arg) { std::cout << arg; };